Azure/iotedge-lorawan-starterkit/docs/adr/discovery.md

 | 60 sec       | 0                             |
 | 90 sec       | 30                            |
 | 120 sec      | 30                            |

+As part of the spike we discovered that LBS does not appear to be handling the disconnect from LNS as we would expect.
+After LNS going down, the LBS tries to reconnect to the data (`router-data`) endpoint for approximately 2 min which is not expected as the [default timeout (`TC_TIMEOUT`)](https://github.com/lorabasics/basicstation/blob/ba4f85d80a438a5c2b659e568cd2d0f0de08e5a7/src/s2conf.h#L180) is 60 sec.
+Only after that the LBS tries to connect to the discovery (`router-info`) endpoint.
+After reconnecting to the discovery endpoint, all upstream messages that were sent during the downtime are lost.
+The upstream messages appear to only be recovered if the LNS comes back before the Basics Station times out on attempting to connect to the data endpoint and starts to connect to the discovery endpoint.
+We opened a [bug](https://github.com/lorabasics/basicstation/issues/152) describing this issue in the Basics Station repository.

 ### Auth